 Now that’s my kind math!
 New to Hurricane Harbor this year is the park’s Beachside Grill, which will be open on weekends and feature DJ/live music as well as burgers, hot dogs, potato salad and other classic summer treats.

-Seven: Dallas Wings.
-College Park Center on the UTA Campus is home to DFW’s first ever women’s pro basketball team.
-These women have big heart and mad-basketball skills!
+6: Dallas Wings.
+College Park Center on the UTA Campus is home to DFW’s first-ever women’s pro basketball team.
+These women have big heart and mad basketball skills!
 Best of all, tickets are very affordable for a night of hoops and fun.

-Thirteen: Vivian Maier exhibit at Arlington Museum of Art.
-Born in New York City, Maier’s hauntingly beautiful images of street life in the City, Chicago, and Los Angeles weren’t discovered until the contents of an abandoned storage unit packed with hundreds of thousands of negatives, hundreds of rolls of film, some printed work and audio recordings were auctioned off.
+12: Vivian Maier exhibit at Arlington Museum of Art.
+Born in New York City, Maier’s hauntingly beautiful images of street life in the City, Chicago, and Los Angeles weren’t discovered until the contents of an abandoned storage unit packed with hundreds of thousands of negatives, hundreds of rolls of film, some printed work, and audio recordings were auctioned off.